ChangLabSNU/VaxPress/docs/source/user_guides.rst

 ================================

-The way of adjusting weights of fitness functions depends on the user’s own purpose.
+The way of adjusting weights of fitness functions depends on the user's own purpose.
 To adjust the weights properly, you might refer to 4 steps in the example below.

 .. note::